Mekre-A/Shop/README.md

 The homepage should display the lists of products in tabs of categories
 -   This list of products should be displayed in a grid.
-Each product in the list should have: **an image, a name and a button to add the item to the shopping cart**
+Each product in the list should have: **an image, a name, a price and a button to add the item to the shopping cart**

--
+-   When this item is clicked it should show the **product image, name, price, description and a button to add the item to the shopping cart** in a SimpleDialog

--   Design a shopping cart dialog to show items added to the shopping cart and a checkout button
+-   Design a shopping cart dialog to show items added to the shopping cart along with their quantities.
+Each item in this list shoud also have a **+** and a **-** button to increment or decrement the quantity.The dialog should also show the total price of the items in the cart and a checkout button

 -   When the checkout button is clicked send a post request containing the contents of the shopping cart to [the route provided here](#post-carts).